According to the Office of National Statistics latest estimates, the UK population is 68,138,484 people.

 London’s wider urban and metropolitan areas are even larger.
 The London urban area, which includes nearby towns such as Slough, was 9,787,426 in 2011, and has probably passed the 10,000,000 mark since.
 The population of the London metropolitan area, which includes towns in the London commuter belt such Reading and Luton, was 13,879,757 in 2011.

 Until the early 20th century, London was the largest city in the world, capital of not just the United Kingdom but the British Empire.
-Today, it is only the 21st largest city in the world, but it remains the largest city in the UK and in the European Union.
+Today, it is only the 21st largest city in the world, but it remains the largest city in the UK and the third most populous city in Europe.

 Birmingham is the only other major city in the UK with a population of more than one million people.
 In 2015, the population of Birmingham was 1,111,307.